 Create a content plan

 Using your keywords, identify and prioritize the topics that are relevant to your customers.
 Although there are keywords that you could create content for and increase your organic traffic, not all keywords will help you achieve your goals.
-If the content doesn’t fit with your target’s needs and your expertise, will the traffic you get be valuable to you?
-Will this content attract visitors that are going to convert?
+If the content doesn’t fit with your target’s needs and your expertise, it isn’t worth your time writing about that topic.
+If you have content already written, you should do a audit to see what to keep, update or eliminate.

-Once you have your topics, build out your topic clusters so you can structure the content on your website for easy access.
+Once you have your categories defined, build out your topic clusters so you can structure the content on your website for easy access.
 Then add your content to an editorial calendar so you stay on track with producing your content.
+(You can get an editorial calendar with my Marketing Plan eBook when you sign up for my email list).

 Write your content